-- 2. Mitigation Planting Option 2. - a.
+- b.
+Mitigation Planting Option 2. - i.
 Planting Quantity.
 In this option, the mitigation requirement is calculated based on the size of the disturbance area within the NROD.
 Native trees and shrubs are required to be planted at a rate of five trees and twenty-five shrubs per every five hundred square feet of disturbance area (calculated by dividing the number of square feet of disturbance area by five hundred, and then multiplying that result times five trees and twenty-five shrubs, and rounding all fractions to the nearest whole number of trees and shrubs; for example, if there will be three hundred thirty square feet of disturbance area, then three hundred thirty divided by five hundred equals .66, and .66 times five equals 3.3, so three trees shall be planted, and .66 times twenty-five equals 16.5, so seventeen shrubs shall be planted).
 Bare ground shall be planted or seeded with native grasses or herbs.
 Non-native sterile wheat grass may also be planted or seeded, in equal or lesser proportion to the native grasses or herbs

-NROD Disturbed area = 4,975 SF

-Required number of trees to be replanted = (4,975 SF / 500) x 5 = 50 trees (actual 49.75)

-Required number of shrubs to be replanted = $(4,975 \text{ SF} / 500) \times 25 = 249 \text{ shrubs (actual } 248.75)$

-Bare ground shall be planted or seeded.
+Finding: Complies as Conditioned.
+NROD Disturbed area = 4,975 SF Required number of trees to be replanted = (4,975 SF / 500) x 5 = 50 trees (actual 49.75) Required number of shrubs to be replanted = (4,975 SF / 500) x 25 = 249 shrubs (actual 248.75) Bare ground shall be planted or seeded.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

+ii.
 Plant Size.
 Plantings may vary in size dependent on whether they are live cuttings, bare root stock or container stock, however, no initial plantings may be shorter than twelve inches in height.

-Plantings may vary in size but no initial plantings shall be shorter than 12-inches in height.
+Finding: Complies as Conditioned.
+Plantings may vary in size, but the applicant has indicated that no initial plantings shall be shorter than 12-inches in height.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

-c.
+iii.
 Plant Spacing.
 Trees shall be planted at average intervals of seven feet on center.
 Shrubs may be planted in single-species groups of no more than four plants, with clusters planted on average between eight and ten feet on center.

+Finding: Complies as Conditioned.
 Spacing for trees are at an average interval of 7 feet on center and spacing for a single-species cluster of 4 shrubs at an average between 8 and 10 feet on center.

-d.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

+iv.
 Mulching and Irrigation shall be applied in the amounts necessary to ensure eighty percent survival at the end of the required five-year monitoring period.